 Naomi asked “What do we do now?”
 The spirit of this question became this website.

 We've started as two professors with a passion for outreach and an understanding our own time limitations.
-As others, driven to strategize and connect, join in, our approach continues to evolve.
+As others, driven to strategize and connect join in, our approach continues to evolve.
 2020 changed our understanding of what’s possible, and we continue to building beyond its ruptures.
 Back then we couldn't be within six feet of each other, but we can continue to extend our reach here.

-Although our academic terrain seems shaky, we will find our footing together.
+When academic terrain seems shaky, let's find our footing together.
 With each project and resource you help us share, our collective reach strengthens and fortifies.
 Thank you for joining us.

 Co-Creator, Contributing Editor